 7. Another Day That Will Live in Infamy

-The New York Times provides a lesson plan where the students will read a news article on 9/11 and then spend time discussing and writing about the articles.
+The New York Times provides a 9/11 history lesson plan where the students will read a news article on 9/11 and then spend time discussing and writing about the articles.

 From the description: